ImnIrdst/ii-react-native-android-local-notification/README.md

 Notification.create({
   subject: 'Notification With Payload',
   message: 'This is a notification that contains custom payload.',
-  payload: { number: 1, what: true, someAnswer: '42' }
+  payload: { number: 1, what: true, someAnswer: '42' },
-});
+  channelId: "channel-id",
+  channelName: "Channel B",
+  channelDescription: "This is a description for channel B", });

 // Receive the payload on notification events